 Step 3: Navigate your files.
 Copy or Open it.

-You can duplicate your files and directly copy it into the flash drive.
+You can duplicate your files and directly copy them into the flash drive.
 Remember that if you are planning to copy a large file, it will take a long transfer process so make sure that you do not accidentally unplug the flash drive or it will halt the transferring process or worse, it might corrupt your file and also your flash drive.

-Opening a file from your flash drive can also be possible, just make sure you copy the file from the flash drive to the computer for it to open it even without the flash drive inserted in the computer.
+Opening a file from your flash drive can also be possible, just make sure you copy the file from the flash drive to the computer for it to open even without the flash drive inserted in the computer.

-Step 4: Properly Unplug your Flash Drive.
+Step 4: Properly Unplug your Flash Drive

 Once you have finished copying files to your flash drive, it is time to unplug it.
 You do not, in any circumstances, just unplug the flash drive right then and there.
 If you do this, the flash drive will have a high chance of getting corrupted and once it is corrupted, you will have to reformat your flash drive meaning the files from your flash drive will be gone.